cdapio/coopr-provisioner/lib/provisioner/worker/plugins/automators/chef_solo_automator/resources/cookbooks/ntp/README.md

   - Defaults to false and will make no provisions for apparmor.
 If a platform is apparmor enabled by default, (currently Ubuntu) default will be true.

+* `ntp['use_cmos']`
+  - Boolean, uses a high stratum undisciplined clock for machines with real CMOS clock.
+  - Defaults to true unless a platform appears to be virtualized according to Ohai.

 Usage